8 Genius Ways to Pick Up Your Dog Poop

 Putting your dog’s poop in the dirt has the same effect, given that it will naturally decompose.
 If you don’t have compost at home, you could either create a composting bin or purchase a dog-poo specific composting bin.
 Composting dog poop can help eliminate germs and pollutants and breaks down the waste safely.

 No, we’re not saying you need to go to your freezer and place a freshly created piece of dung there.
 You can use freezing sprays to make the poop firm, easier to pick up and put somewhere else.
 This helps to eliminate odors and pick up loose stools.
+Have your dog bunk out in style with one of these 14 adorable dog beds.

 It’s a classic, but it’s still an easy plastic-free alternative.
 Pooper-scoopers help to prevent extraneous waste when cleaning your dog’s dung, and it doesn’t require you bending over and picking up poop with your hands.
 Plus, you can easily clean it with a hose, no poop contact necessary!
+Lavish your dog with one of these incredible dog houses, you won’t believe how Paris Hilton’s dog lives.

 Poop goes in the toilet, right?
 So why not flush your dog’s poop.
 Although some people would flush dog poop with a plastic bag, it’s actually terrible for the drain system.
 You can use a shovel or pooper scooper to transfer the poop to your toilet to flush.
+Make sure you know these 14 cleaning tips to make life with a pet easier.

 If you have a smaller dog or live in a city, this may be an easy alternative to your problem.
 Forget having to transfer the poop from outdoors to indoors, when you can simply use a dog pad with a specific area for your dog to do their business.
+Keep your dog entertained with one of these high tech items like a “train n’ praise” potty training system that releases a treat for your dog after it does its business.

 Put it in a streetlamp